 For all others you can’t go wrong with the Hydro Flask bottle with the spout nozzle, or the Thermos King series of vacuum bottles and they’ll be great as an all around bottle for any situation, and no matter which one you choose there’s no way you’ll be disappointed.

-We absolutely love our Stanley Classic bottle for camping, and our GSI Outdoors MicroLite for backpacking and foraging trips into the forest.
-They’ve both been such great bottles, and once you pick up either of these bottles in the forest for the first time, you’ll realize what you’ve been missing out on as you sip on your hot tea, coffee, or hot chocolate.
+We absolutely love the Stanley Classic bottle for camping, and the GSI Outdoors MicroLite for backpacking and foraging trips into the forest.
+They’re both great bottles, and once you bring one of these along for the first time, you’ll realize what you’ve been missing.